markcheret/cheret-de/content/posts/first-post-with-new-cms/index.en.md

 ---
-title: "My first post with a new CMS"
+title: "my first post with a new CMS"
 date: 2021-03-14T15:36:53+01:00
 tags: [development]
 categories: ["online content"]